FindNode

 openApp/restartApp /closeApp version 11

-"openApp" will run the application, if the application is resided on the memory, it will resume the execution. "restartApp" will first close the application before start the application, if automations need to start application in a known state. "closeApp" will close the application (force-close).
-To open an application to reach a "stable known state", use "restartApp" and "waitQuery".
+"openApp" will run the application, if the application is resided on the memory, it will bring the app to the front, if the app is not in the memory, it will act as start the application anew. "closeApp" will close the application (force-close).

 Usage: